 - AS History

-Please note: AS corresponds to the first year of the course and AL the second.
+Please note: AS corresponds to the first year of the course and A2 the second.

 For more details, please contact the school and ask for a copy of our Sixth Form Prospectus.
-Sixth Form students have their own Common Room where they may study in their non-teaching time.
+Sixth Form students have their own Common Room where they may study in their non-contact time.

 Sixth Form students have the opportunity to develop their leadership skills through the Prefect System while they are required to be involved more in community service both within and beyond the school